adamsilver/fdpb/01-a-registration-form.md

 var passwordReveal2 = new PasswordReveal(document.getElementById('input2'));
 ```

-Second, the component's methods, are defined on the prototype — for example `PasswordReveal.prototype.onButtonClick`.
+Second, the component's methods, are defined on the prototype—for example `PasswordReveal.prototype.onButtonClick`.
 The `prototype` is the most performant way to share methods across multiple instances of the same component.

 Third, jQuery is being used to create and retrieve elements, and listen to events.
-While jQuery may not be necessary or preferred, using it means that the book can focus on forms — and not on the complexities of cross-browser components.
+While jQuery may not be necessary or preferred, using it means that the book can focus on forms—and not on the complexities of cross-browser components.

 If you're a designer who codes a little bit, then jQuery's ubiquity and low-barrier to entry should be helpful.
 By the same token, if you prefer not to use jQuery, you'll have no trouble refactoring the components to suit your preference.